AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 ## 🔬 Research Overview

-My research aims to **advance the security, robustness, and trustworthiness of machine learning systems** under adversarial threats and realistic deployment constraints.
-I study how **architecture choices (e.g., Vision Transformers), quantization and approximation, physical-world effects, and multimodal interactions** shape both vulnerabilities and defenses.
-A recurring theme in my work is **breaking brittle alignment**—semantic, gradient, or representational—to improve robustness while preserving efficiency and deployability.
+My research aims to advance the security, robustness, and trustworthiness of machine learning systems under adversarial threats and realistic deployment constraints.
+I study how architecture choices (e.g., Vision Transformers), quantization and approximation, physical-world effects, and multimodal interactions shape both vulnerabilities and defenses.
+A recurring theme in my work is breaking brittle alignment—semantic, gradient, or representational—to improve robustness while preserving efficiency and deployability.

 ---